 9. Similar Audience Campaigns for eCommerce

-Google’s Similar Audiences are Google’s equivalent of Facebook Lookalike audiences and allow you to target potential shoppers based on the data Google has about them.
+Google’s Similar Audiences are Google’s equivalent of Facebook Lookalike audiences you use for creating a Facebook ad campaign and allow you to target potential shoppers based on the data Google has about them.
 According to Google, campaigns using Similar Audiences help advertisers get more reach, improved conversion rates and targeting, and are easy to manage.
-These audiences are available on the Display Network, Search Network, YouTube, Gmail, Customer Match, and apps.
+These target audiences are available on the Display Network, Search Network, YouTube, Gmail, Customer Match, and apps.

 However, we recommend that you add this campaign type to your marketing strategy if you’re already using intent-based campaigns – not instead of them.
 It is also best suited for intermediate and expert Google marketers.